 These four ingredients in vape juices are basically all that is needed.
 Many vape juices use different formulas and blends of flavors, VG and PG, but this is the base of it all.

 Some companies also add sweeteners like Sucralose to their vape liquids, but we found that it's not necessary and don't do so our selves.
+The Clean Vape produces all of our E Liquid and Nicotine Salts without any artificial sweeteners like Sucralose.
 If you'd like more information on sweeteners in vaping you can check out our blog post linked below.

 These chemicals would be included in the flavorings that are used to make the vape juices.
 We don't use any of the listed chemicals in our vape juices.
-To find out more about Diketones (Diacetyl, Acetyl Propionyl and Acetoin) you can check out the blog post linked below.
+To find out more about Diketones (Diacetyl, Acetyl Propionyl and Acetoin) you can check out the blog post linked here.
+Diacetyl Free Vape Juice

 Comments will be approved before showing up.